-Now in its 10th edition, the Audio Production Worktext offers a comprehensive introduction to audio production in radio, television and film.
+Now in its tenth edition, the Audio Production Worktext offers a comprehensive introduction to audio production in radio, television, and film.

-The accompanying instructor website has been refreshed and includes an Instructor’s manual and chapter PowerPoint images.
+The accompanying instructor website has been refreshed and includes an instructor’s manual and PowerPoint images.

 This book remains an essential text for audio and media production students seeking a thorough introduction to the field.